 Walk and Roll Fridays at Glennwood

 Glennwood Elementary is a partner in the Safe Routes to School program.
 This is a national program that was created to encourage more children to walk, bike, or ride their scooters to school.
 It is so exciting to see that many Glennwood students already walk or roll to school on a regular basis!
 We hope that everyone will choose to do so on the seven official Walk & Roll Fridays this year.
-We have worked hard to modify our procedures to fit into existing mitigation and safety protocols but have kept all of the fun!

-Glennwood Walk & Roll 2021-2022
+Glennwood Walk & Roll 2023-2024

-Friday, September 10
+- Friday, September 15

-Friday, November 5
+- Friday, November 3

-Friday, December 3
+- Friday, December 1

-Friday, March 4 (Georgia Walk and Roll to School Day)
+- Friday, March 8 (Georgia Walk and Roll to School Day)

-October 18 - 22: School Bus Safety Week
+October 16-20, 2023: National School Bus Safety Week

-November 15 - 19: Crossing Guard Appreciation Week
+November 6-11, 2023 Crossing Guard Appreciation Week

 Marbles, Extra Recess Time, Themed Walks

 We will continue our tradition of using marbles to count students who walk, bike or ride a scooter to school on the monthly Walk and Roll days.
-Students marbles will be placed in their grade level container at their respective grade level entry point (K – front main entrance, 1st – front doors by blue picnic tables, 2nd – side doors facing Joyce Parris Ln.) by school staff welcoming students into the building.
-At virtual Community Circle we will combine all grade level marbles to determine if enough have been collected to earn extra recess time!
+Students’ marbles will be placed in their grade level container at their respective grade level entry point (K – front main entrance, 1st – front doors by blue picnic tables, 2nd – side doors facing Joyce Parris Ln.) by school staff welcoming students into the building.
+At outdoor Community Circle we will combine all grade level marbles to determine if enough have been collected to earn extra recess time!
 We will continue to give students an opportunity to earn an extra marble with themed Walk & Roll days throughout the year.
 Themes will be announced in advance, and students will be asked to participate in some way to earn an extra marble.

 4 Fantastic Reasons to Walk and Roll to School

-- It Creates Less Traffic and Pollution: Auto emissions are the leading cause of chemicals known to cause cancer, asthma, and other diseases.
+It Creates Less Traffic and Pollution: Auto emissions are the leading cause of chemicals known to cause cancer, asthma, and other diseases.

-- It’s Healthy: Physical activity helps build healthy bones and muscles, strengthens the heart and lungs, and aids in weight control.
+It’s Healthy: Physical activity helps build healthy bones and muscles, strengthens the heart and lungs, and aids in weight control.

-- It’s Good for Your Brain: Exercise helps improve your mood and increases your ability to learn and retain information.
+It’s Good for Your Brain: Exercise helps improve your mood and increases your ability to learn and retain information.

-- It’s Fun: Walking, biking or riding a scooter to school can be an adventure for kids, and it’s a great opportunity for parents to talk with their children and other parents.
+It’s Fun: Walking, biking or riding a scooter to school can be an adventure for kids, and it’s a great opportunity for parents to talk with their children and other parents.

-Walking School Buses – (ON HOLD UNTIL FURTHER NOTICE)
+Walking School Buses

 We will have three “walking school buses” operating on the days listed above.
 Parents and children who want to join in the fun and walk with a group are welcome to participate.
 Those parents who are unable to walk or roll due to schedule conflicts may drop off their child at any of the bus stops listed below and volunteers (in bright orange vests) will walk with your child to school.
 Walkers only, please!
 If your child wishes to ride a bike or scooter to school, please make other arrangements.
 Walking school buses will be canceled if it is raining, and we will NOT have Walking School Buses in the afternoon.
 Please make sure that your child has transportation home after school.